phamcongthuy/challenge/_connect/raise-a-child-inc.md

   policies that work for both.
 In order for communities to come together cohesively to create a prosperous Los Angeles by 2050, we must invest in these children now.
-category_metrics: >-
+category_metrics:
-  ['Adults getting sufficient social & emotional support', 'Attendance at public/open streets gatherings', 'Government responsiveness to residents’ needs']
+  - Adults getting sufficient social & emotional support
+  - Attendance at public/open streets gatherings
+  - Government responsiveness to residents’ needs
+category_other:
-category_other: '[''LA is the best place to CREATE'']'
+  - LA is the best place to CREATE
-unique_identifier: j0q501d5
 category: connect
 uri: /connect/raise-a-child-inc/
 order: 11
 project_image: /assets/images/connect/raise-a-child-inc.jpg
-project_proposal_impact: []

 ---